henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

 "OPTIONAL" in this document are to be interpreted as described in RFC 2119, BCP 14 {{RFC2119}}.

-# Brokering of YANG push telemetry via SACM statements
+# Brokering of YANG Push Telemetry via SACM Statements

-Every SACM content is published into a SACM domain using a statement envelope/encapsulation.
-The general structure of a Statement is based in the Information Element defintion in {{-sacmim}} and can be summarized as follows:
+Every SACM Content is published into a SACM Domain using a statement envelope/encapsulation.
+The general structure of a SACM Statement is based on the Information Element definition found in {{-sacmim}} and can be summarized as

-* a statement encapsulates statement-metadata and content-elements
+follows:

-* a content-element encapsulates content-metadata and SACM content
+* a sacm-statement encapsulates statement-metadata and content-elements

-In the scope of this document, only one type of SACM content is covered: YANG output.
+* a content-element encapsulates content-metadata and SACM Content

-Correspondingly, only the minimal required structure of statements, statement-metadata, content-elements, and content-metadata are defined.
-A complete XML schema definition of this minimal statement can be found in Appendix A.
+In the scope of this document, only one type of SACM Content is covered: YANG modeled data.
+Correspondingly, the minimal required structure of statements, statement-metadata, content-elements, and content-metadata are defined.
+A complete XML schema definition of this subset of the generic SACM Data Model can be found in Appendix A.

 # Encapsulation of YANG notifications in SACM content-elements

-A YANG notification is associated with a set of YANG specific metadata.
-Hence, a YANG notification published to a SACM Domain MUST be encapsulated with its corresponding metadata in a Content Element as defined below.
+A YANG notification is associated with a set of YANG specific metadata as defined in {{-yanghead}}.
+Hence, SACM Content that is derived from a YANG notification published to a SACM Domain MUST be encapsulated with its corresponding Metadata in a content-element as defined below.

-YANG output that is SACM content is represented as an element defintion included in the content choice of the content-element.
+YANG output that is SACM Content MUST be represented according to the XSD definition included in the content choice of the content-element.

 ~~~~ XSD
 <CODE BEGINS>